semuconsulting/pynmeagps/README.md

 The following examples can be found in the `\examples` folder:

-1. `nmeadump.py` is a simple command line utility to stream the parsed NMEA output of a GNSS/GPS device on a specified port.

 1. `nmeastreamer.py` illustrates how to implement a threaded serial reader for NMEA messages using pynmeagps.NMEAReader, and send poll requests for specific NMEA message types.

 1. `nmeafile.py` illustrates how to implement a binary file reader for NMEA messages using the pynmeagps.NMEAReader iterator function.